 Allan Hancock College establishes and monitors institution set standards, sets aspirational goals around these metrics, and integrates dialogue and these data into college planning processes.
 Institutional Effectiveness Council reviews the data and methodology used to establish standards and goals.
-To ensure regular and systematic assessment of the institution set standards the office of Institutional Effectiveness has numerous data dashboards available on the public website supporting longitudinal and cohort analysis of student outcomes and achievement (IB03-06).
+To ensure regular and systematic assessment of the institution set standards the Institutional Effectiveness office has numerous data dashboards available on the public website supporting longitudinal and cohort analysis of student outcomes and achievement (IB03-06).

-Evidence of AHC's commitment to institutional achievement by exceeding our published set standards is recognized in the November 2021 announcement by the Aspen Institute that AHC was one of the top 150 community colleges eligible for the Community College Excellence award (1B03-07).
-This marks the fifth time AHC has been recognized as a top 150 community college by the Aspen Institute in the past twelve years.
+Evidence of Hancock's commitment to institutional achievement by exceeding our published set standards is recognized in the November 2021 announcement by the Aspen Institute that Hancock was one of the top 150 community colleges eligible for the Community College Excellence award (1B03-07).
+This marks the fifth time the college has been recognized as a top 150 community college by the Aspen Institute in the past 12 years.